Snipes (video game): Legacy

+SuperSet Software sold several thousand copies of the single-player version of Snipes through ComputerLand.
+The company wrote a networked multiplayer version to demonstrate its networking technology at the June 1982 National Computer Conference.
+Seeing Snipes being played simultaneously on Apple II, TRS-80, and Commodore PET persuaded Novell owner Safeguard Scientifics that SuperSoft's networking technology was valuable.
+Novell used the technology to develop NetWare.

+As the first networking-aware software when users only used NetWare to share files and printers, sales demonstrations typically ended with Snipes.
+SuperSet retained ownership of the game although shipping with NetWare; Drew Major reported that many customers told him of employees' Snipes deathmatches after work hours.
+Novell also used it as a stress test to certify network cards and drivers as NetWare-compatible.
 A newer implementation of the game was developed and shipped with NetWare Lite 1.1 in September 1991.
 Its NLSNIPES.EXE executable had a filesize of less than 18 KB.
 It was replaced by the NetWars 2.06 game, that came bundled with Personal NetWare 1.0 and Novell DOS 7 since late 1993.

 In July 2016, a port of the original Snipes to the Simple Direct Media Layer became available.
-The port was done by reverse engineering the original code and permission was granted by Drew Major and Kyle Powell to make it public.
+The port was done by reverse engineering the original code and permission was granted by Major and Kyle Powell to make it public.
 The C++ source code is available at GitHub.

 Clones were released for Linux and Android.